 What we do

-- Facilitate distribution of music via Bandcamp and Ditto to Digital Stores
+- Facilitate distribution of music via Bandcamp, and a range of aggregators to Digital Stores

-- Promote our releases via our Website/Facebook/Twitter/Google+ pages
+- Promote our releases via our Website/Facebook/Twitter/Instagram pages

 - Actively promote music via our network of radio DJs, podcasters, bloggers